Sunday, October 30, 2022

 This seems to me to be what Moore has in mind, though one could speak--and others have spoken--of other aspects of the genre as fascist, or at least "fascistic," just as easily.
 There is, in line with those myths, the worship of demi-god heroes, and the reduction of the rest of the public to passive objects, easily identifiable with fascistic leader-cults in totalitarian societies.
 There is the reality that superhero fiction is overwhelmingly action/adventure fiction--which, especially when set in this world, easily looks fascistic in both its story structures (centered as it is on self-selected warrior elites and their martial-type values, and extra-legal violent action against enemies of a status quo as its appointed guardians falter, it does not take too much imagination to detect the whiff of the Freikorps here) and its aesthetic (which can seem taken right out of Filippo Marinetti's old Futurist Manifesto: "We want to sing the love of danger, the habit of energy and rashness . . . the beauty of speed . . . glorify war").

 Of course, for all that superhero stories have at times been more complex in their content--going back all the way to the genre's beginnings, with Moore acknowledging that in his early days Superman was a "New Deal American," and a populist figure rather than an elitist, anti-popular demi-god image.
-Even if one can argue for the elements that so easily lend superhero hero stories to fascistic narrative having also been there from the start-- I would also argue that we are so much more attentive to them as much as anything else reflects where society is now, in which what was harmless fun not so long ago has become a matter of playing with fire.
+Even if one can argue for the elements that so easily lend superhero hero stories to fascistic narrative having also been there from the start I would also argue that our being so much more attentive to those elements and their implications reflects society's present moment, in which what was harmless fun not so long ago has become a matter of playing with fire.

 Pseudo-Mature and Infantilizing?
 Alan Moore Again